-FCS_COP.1.1 [3DES]The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Triple Data Encryption Standard (3DES) and cryptographic key sizes of 112 or 168 bit that meet the following standards:
+FCS_COP.1.1 [3DES]The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Triple Data Encryption Standard (3DES) in the ECB mode of operation and cryptographic key sizes of 112 or 168 bit that meet the following standards:

-U.S. Department of Commerce / National Bureau of Standards Data Encryption Standard (DES), FIPS PUB 46-3, 1999 October 25, keying option 1 and 2
+U.S. Department of Commerce / National Bureau of Standards Data Encryption Standard (DES), FIPS PUB 46-3, 1999 October 25, keying option 1 and 2.